Honors and Prizes

 • GPA: Your departmental GPA must be at least a 3.7.
 You must have this GPA when you begin your senior year and at the end of the senior year.
 Your departmental GPA includes all of your grades in economics courses and the required statistics and mathematics requirements.

-• Senior Honors Thesis: You must also receive a grade of at least A- in W4999 Senior Honors Thesis.
+• Senior Honors Thesis: You must also receive a grade of at least A- in GU4999 Senior Honors Thesis.
 This is a year-long course which you may substitute for your senior seminar requirement.

 Senior Honors Thesis

-• The senior honors thesis is a full year course and you will not receive a grade until you have completed both semesters.
-If you complete both semesters then you will have also satisfied your senior seminar requirement in the department.
-If you do not complete both semesters then you must take a senior seminar to graduate as a major and the course W4999 Senior Honors Thesis will be removed from your transcript.
+• The honors seminar is a full year course, and you will not receive a grade until you have completed both semesters.
+Completing both semesters satisfies your seminar requirement in the economics department.
+If you do not complete both semesters, however, you must take a senior seminar to graduate as a major.
+In this case, you will receive the grade of R for the fall semester of the seminar.

 Timeline for the Senior Honors Thesis